We are Social:

 A denture is a removable prosthesis of acrylic teeth that rests on the gums and is held in place by suction.
 Dentures can be a suitable treatment alternative when dental implants are not a viable solution.
 Dentures can replace all teeth (full dentures) or just some teeth (partial dentures).

 The technique involves placing two dental implants at the front of the mouth and two implants at the back in a way that avoids or reduces the need for a bone graft.
-The All-On-4 technique using genuine Nobel Biocare implants has unprecedented success rates of up to 98%.
+The All-on-4® technique using genuine Nobel Biocare implants has unprecedented success rates of up to 98%*.

-Read our blog on What is All-On-4® and what are the alternatives?
+Read our blog on What is All-on-4® and what are the alternatives?

 Sleep dentistry (IV sedation)involves using a mild sedative via injection to help relax a patient during their procedure.
 Sedation may be requested to help relieve anxiety and dental phobia or to help with any medical conditions that may prevent someone from receiving dental treatment.
 During treatment, you remain in a semi-conscious, sleep-like state where you are closely monitored throughout.